Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 ```
 To run this would require service credentials for Onedrive.
 And we can't run a Docker container locally.
 So we will skip that part.
 But this still gives a good example of the kind of file you need to iterate with.

-Let's look at the python file in the Unstructured repo
+Let's look at the source connector file that it runs.

 https://github.com/Unstructured-IO/unstructured-ingest/blob/main/unstructured_ingest/v2/processes/connectors/onedrive.py